fNIRS/snirf/snirf_specification.md

 ### Code samples

-The following code demonstrates how to use the Python `h5py` library and the MATLAB `H5ML.hdf5lib2` "low-level" interface to write specified SNIRF datatypes to disk as HDF5 Datasets of the proper format.
+The following code demonstrates how to use the Python `h5py` and `numpy` libraries and the MATLAB `H5ML.hdf5lib2` "low-level" interface to write specified SNIRF datatypes to disk as HDF5 Datasets of the proper format.

 #### String `"s"`